Think about it this way: if you were injured in an accident, would you consider treating yourself, or would you seek outside medical attention?

 If your car was damaged, would you fix the car yourself?
 Do you have an economics degree to precisely argue with an insurance company about missed wages and other pecuniary losses?

-A lawyer serves as not just your legal representative, but also as a coordinator for all the experts and specialists that are necessary to make you whole as well as a processor of all the information, paperwork, communications, evaluations, reports, and bills in your claim.
+A lawyer serves not just as your legal representative but also as a coordinator for all the experts and specialists that are necessary to make you whole, as well as a processor of all the information, paperwork, communications, evaluations, reports, and bills in your claim.

 A lawyer will determine all the legal doctrines and statutes that may affect your recovery and the strength of your case.
 If the cases cannot be settled, the attorney will litigate on your behalf in the court of proper jurisdiction and secure the witnesses and evidence to present your case to the fullest.

 Therefore, the attorney has a natural incentive to seek the greatest recovery and explore every legal avenue to maximize and protect your claim.

-If a case is not on a contingency, then it would be on an hourly basis, which would mean that you will be paying for legal services at a rate of hundreds of dollars an hour.
+If a case is not on a contingency, then it would be on an hourly basis, meaning that you will be paying for legal services at a rate of hundreds of dollars an hour.

-Representation Agreement for Your Personal Injury Lawyer
+Representation Agreement for Your Maryland Personal Injury Lawyer

-Typically, the attorney will receive one third of the settlement with the percentage increasing if the case goes to court.
+Typically, the attorney will receive one-third of the settlement, with the percentage increasing if the case goes to court.
 The fees paid to the attorney do not include the bills and costs.
 They are usually paid separately out of the recovery and are included in the amount determined as the settlement.

 Medical and Information Releases in Your Personal Injury Claim

-If you have or will incur future medical bills they can communicate the status to the medical providers to explain the status of your case, and when to expect payment.
+If you have or will incur future medical bills, they can communicate the status to the medical providers to explain the status of your case and when to expect payment.

-Value of Your Personal Injury Claim
+Determining the Value of Your Personal Injury Claim

-To determine the value of your claim depends on many factors, but it first means looking at all the different damages that you could entitled to.
-The two biggest categories are compensatory and non-compensatory damages.
+Determining the value of your claim depends on many factors, but it first means looking at all the different damages that you could entitle to.

 Compensatory damages mean you are seeking to be repaid for the things you lost because of what the other party did to you.
-The first type are called “ special” because everyone will have different amounts depending on the circumstances.
+The first type is called “ special” because everyone will have different amounts depending on the circumstances.
 These include:

 - loss of earnings